-Which does Paul have in mind in 1 Corinthians 10:13, temptations or tests?
+So which word does Paul have in mind in 1 Corinthians 10:13, temptations or tests?
 Again, the same Greek word communicates both aspects and I think Paul has both aspects in mind here.
 Actually, there's a closer relationship between temptation and testing than we often realize.

 Let me illustrate.
-Is a piece of cake a temptation or a test for a diabetic?
+I'm on a restricted diet right now as the doctors are trying to help eliminate my migraines.
+No gluten.
+No dairy.
+No chocolate, just to mention a few.
+So is a piece of chocolate cake a temptation or a test?
 In one sense, it depends on the outcome.
-If he resists the cake, it's a test that can make the diabetic stronger and better able to resist the next test.
-But if he gives in and eats the cake, it proved to be a temptation that will harm his body.
+If I resist the cake, it's a test that can make me stronger and better able to resist the next test.
+But if I give in and eat the cake, it proved to be a temptation that will produce negative consequences for my body.